chromaui/chromatic-docs/turbosnap.md

 - You're using `--storybook-build-dir` or `-d` to let Chromatic use a prebuilt Storybook
 - You are using the `staticDirs` config in your main Storybook configuration
 - You have other files outside the Webpack dependency tree which affect your stories (e.g. Sass or template files)
-- You have files that should not trigger a re-test
+- You have files that should never trigger a re-test (e.g. in a monorepo)
 - You want to enable or disable TurboSnap for specific branches

 ### Prebuilt Storybook